- Table of Contents

 What Is Six Sigma?

-Six Sigma is a disciplined approach to process improvement that aims to minimise variations and defects in a company's processes.
-It was originally developed by Motorola in the 1980s and later popularised by companies like General Electric.
+Six Sigma is a disciplined approach to process improvement that minimises variations and defects in a company's processes.
+Motorola originally developed it in the 1980s and later popularised by companies like General Electric.
 The term "Six Sigma" refers to a statistical measure that represents a high level of process capability.
-The goal of Six Sigma is to achieve near-perfect performance by reducing process variations and defects to an extremely low level.
+Six Sigma aims to achieve near-perfect performance by reducing process variations and defects to an extremely low level.

 Why Is Six Sigma Important?

 One might wonder what makes Six Sigma such a crucial methodology in today's business landscape.
 Advocates of Six Sigma assert that its strategic advantages encompass a remarkable 50% reduction in process costs, improved cycle times, reduced material wastage, enhanced comprehension of customer needs, elevated customer satisfaction and value, and the delivery of more dependable products and services, according to TechTarget.
-That being said, let's discuss some of the aforementioned benefits, as well as other advantages of implementing Six Sigma:
+That being said, let's discuss some of the benefits as mentioned earlier, as well as other advantages of implementing Six Sigma:

 Improved Quality

 Six Sigma's primary objective is to enhance the quality of products or services by identifying and eliminating defects.
-In an era where customer expectations are soaring, providing high-quality, error-free products and services is paramount.
-By reducing variations and defects to an exceptionally low level, Six Sigma ensures that each product or service meets or exceeds customer expectations consistently.
+Providing high-quality, error-free products and services is paramount in an era of soaring customer expectations.
+By reducing variations and defects to an exceptionally low level, Six Sigma ensures that each product or service consistently meets or exceeds customer expectations.
 This improved quality leads to higher customer satisfaction and fosters brand loyalty.

 Enhanced Efficiency